 - Any work samples you feel demonstrate your child’s giftedness.
 These do not have to be school-related.
 If your child received any assistance in completing them, please let us know in an accompanying note.
-If you need examples of what kinds of work you might share, visit this link for ideas.

 - An interview for both you and your child.
 The interview will be scheduled only once all other application materials are submitted.
-To learn more about what to expect in your interview, view our interview information page.

 - Visiting our school is part of our admissions process.
 Families whose applications are complete (including the parent and student interviews) may be invited by the Admissions Office to come to Grayson so their student can stay for part or all of a regular school day; our youngest applicants may be invited to the school on a Saturday for an opportunity to visit the school in a “playgroup” environment.
-If you have questions about scheduling a visit, please call the Admissions Office.

 We look forward to beginning your Grayson journey together.